Supercycle may propel Bitcoin over $1 million, Kraken’s Dan Held says By Cointelegraph - Up News Info

 Supercycle may propel Bitcoin over $1 million, Kraken’s Dan Held says

 In Held’s view, this market cycle is fundamentally different from previous ones.
-“This is one in a hundred year moment”, he said, mentioning the coronavirus crisis, growing distrust in financial institutions and central bank money printing as catalysts of the current crypto bull market.
+“This is a one in a hundred year moment,” he said, mentioning the coronavirus crisis, growing distrust in financial institutions and central bank money-printing as catalysts of the current crypto bull market.

 Continue Reading on Coin Telegraph